rust-dsa/rust-dsa.github.io/src/linked_list/building_a_node.md

 }
 ```

+> Note on struct:
+> We could have used an enum instead of a struct, but for our initial example, a struct is simpler to understand.
+In practice, Rust linked lists often use enums to represent the possibility of an empty node or the end of the list, but here we start with a struct for clarity.[^1]

 After running the preceding codeblock you'll get an error saying `Node` has infinite size.
 What does that mean exactly?

 Here, you are technically saving the *value* of Node inside itself, not the address.
 This means that node will contain its value, *and* the next node.